vladimiry/pubsub-to-rpc-api/README.md

 ## Getting started

+Your project needs `rxjs` module to be installed, which is a peer dependency of this project.

 Related source code is located [here](src/example/readme), can be executed by running `yarn example` console command.

 Let's first describe API methods and create service instance (shared.ts):